codazoda/markdown-test/index.md

 - README.md

 On a Mac you can't have both a `readme.md` and `README.md` in the same folder so there is no way to check which gets priority.
 The `index.md`, however, takes priority over both `readme.md` and `README.md` filenames.

+The `readme.md` file takes precedence on Github, which will allow you to write a separate readme for your Github audience than for your web audience.

 ## Links